stefanaerospace/Walk2Door/README.md

 I was told generic functions confused people.
 I was also told that recursive functions confuse people.

-So even though this is a poor use of memory, I made generic recursive functions.
+So even though this is a poor use of memory, I made generic functions that are also recursive.

 The algorigthm to guide the point to the door just works to minimize the euclidian distance.
 But since I made the room discrete, the point moves in the direction that has the largest part of the hypotenuse.